luca-heitmann/website/content/library/technical-notes/self-hosting-with-rpi/2-setup-homelab.md

 To access the HTTPS port on the RaspberryPi from the Internet, a dyndns is needed.
 This can be configured in the Router settings or alternatively with a small app on the RaspberryPi: [Configuring your dynDNS Client](https://desec.readthedocs.io/en/latest/dyndns/configure.html) If you run ddclient on the RaspberryPi, consider using compose for this as well: https://hub.docker.com/r/linuxserver/ddclient

-Add a port forwarding rule to your router to route port 443 to 8443 on the RaspberryPi.
+Add a port forwarding rule to your router to route port 443 to 8443 and 80 to 8080 on the RaspberryPi.
+Make sure to create TCP and UDP rule for port 443.
+It is sufficient to only have a TCP rule for port 80.
 Have a look at the docs of the router: [Configuring static port sharing in the FRITZ!Box](https://fritz.com/en/apps/knowledge-base/FRITZ-Box-7590/893_Configuring-static-port-sharing-in-the-FRITZ-Box)

 An alternative to dyndns is using a [Cloudflare tunnel](https://developers.cloudflare.com/cloudflare-one/networks/connectors/cloudflare-tunnel/get-started/create-remote-tunnel/).
 A domain can be created using [eu.org](https://nic.eu.org/) or by registering a custom domain name at any domain hosting service.